LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 Optionally, a different algorithm leveraging compensated summation can be used that is more robust to roundoff error at the expense of 2 extra vector operations per stage and an additional 5 per time step.
 It also requires one extra vector to be stored.
-However, it is significantly more robust to roundoff error accumulation :cite:p:`Sof:02`.
+However, it is signficantly more robust to roundoff error accumulation :cite:p:`Sof:02`.
 When compensated summation is enabled, the following incremental form is used to compute a time step: